Dice

 Run Off

-In Appalachian and Southern speech, "run off" can mean to leave quickly, chase someone or something away, or in farming, to describe water or soil washing away after heavy rain.
+In Southern and Appalachian speech, run off can mean to leave suddenly, to chase someone or something away, or (in farming) to describe water or soil washing away after rain.
+The meaning depends on tone and context.

 Pronunciation